axelvaldez/radical-companies/_posts/rFiction/First of Earth/2022-02-27-E01-First-of-Earth.markdown

 <div style="display: none;">BREAKING: First child be born in space.
 Every country around the world claims the First of Earth as a native.
 </div>

-<pre class="prettyprint" style="font-size: 30px; text-align: center; border: 1px solid CadetBlue; background-color: #FFFAF0; font-family: American Typewriter, serif; margin-bottom: 0.4in; ">First they ignore you.
+<pre class="prettyprint" style="font-size: 30px; text-align: center; border: 1px solid CadetBlue; background-color: #FFFAF0; font-family: American Typewriter, serif; margin: 1in 0 0.4in 0; ">First they ignore you.
 Then they ridicule you.
 Then they want to burn you.
 And then they build monuments to you</pre>